dendronhq/dendron/packages/plugin-core/assets/dendron-ws/templates/dendron.templates.daily.md

-_Edit the [[dendron.templates.daily]] note to change this template generated for Dendron Daily Journal._
+This template was applied using the daily journal schema.
+Edit the [[dendron.templates.daily]] note to change this template.
+To create your own schemas to auto-apply templates when they match a hierarchy, follow the [schema tutorial](https://blog.dendron.so/notes/P1DL2uXHpKUCa7hLiFbFA/) to get started.

 <!--
 Based on the journaling method created by Intelligent Change: